deanmarano/dean-is/public/posts/data-types.md

 * Also called: Object, Struct, Class

 ## Array
-A list of booleans, characters, numbers, hashes, or arrays.
-Also called:
+* Description: A list of booleans, characters, numbers, hashes, or arrays.
-* Description:  The basis for computing, and the smallest indivisible piece of information.
 * Values: `[]` (empty array), `[1]`, `[1,2,3,4]`, `['h', 'e', 'l', 'l', 'o']`
-* Also called: List, Vector
+* Also called: List, Vector, `arr`

 ## Function
 * Description: a list of instructions that tell the computer what to do.